Rooming & EquipmentThis workshop can be done in a non-computer room.

 CPU speeds & storage media have evolved over the years so students can see the implications of increasing processor speed, extra memory and different storage media.

 When looking at the machines in more detail, the simplicity of the 8-bit consoles makes learning about concepts like the ‘Fetch Execute Cycle’ nice and simple.
-They will also get to build & run a simple 8-bit computer and then see the binary instructions fetched & executed.
+They will also get to see some simple 8-bit computers running and watch the binary instructions being fetched & executed.

 Share this Post